excalidraw/excalidraw-blog/content/blog/one-year-of-excalidraw/index.md

 ### 🔒 Your data is encrypted

-Most of Excalidraw use cases involve drawing sensitive data, we architected our system such that our servers never see the content of your drawings through end-to-end encryption.
-The [backend](https://github.com/excalidraw/excalidraw-json) support for storing data was implemented by [lipis](https://github.com/lipis) and the client [support for encrypting](https://github.com/excalidraw/excalidraw/pull/642) the data before submitting was done by [vjeux](https://github.com/vjeux).
-Read more on how we are doing it in [end to end encryption](/end-to-end-encryption/) article.
+Many of Excalidraw use cases involve drawing sensitive data.
+As such, we architected our system so that our servers never see the content of your drawings, using end-to-end encryption.
+The [backend](https://github.com/excalidraw/excalidraw-json) support for storing data was implemented by [lipis](https://github.com/lipis), while the [client-side encryption itself](https://github.com/excalidraw/excalidraw/pull/642) was added by [vjeux](https://github.com/vjeux).
+Read how we are doing it in our article on [end-to-end encryption](/end-to-end-encryption/).

 ### 🇺🇳 Translations